jkru3/digital-garden/content/meditation.md

 the practice is called [Vipassana](https://www.dhamma.org/en/index).
 It’s a free, 10-day ‘meditation retreat’ that is hard to describe without cheapening it.
 A spiritual boot camp?
 A journey of self exploration?
 No, words don’t quite do it justice

 i myself heard about it from a friend.
-I just so happened to be graduating and I had a 12 day period in between school and the start of a job that could very well be the rest of my life.
-What better way to have possibly an existential crisis than at a silent retreat in the middle of the woods?
-Multiple people were concerned I might be joining a cult
+I just so happened to be graduating, and I had a 12 day period in between school and the start of a job that could very well be the rest of my life.
+What better way to have an existential crisis than at a silent retreat in the middle of the woods?
+Multiple people were concerned i might be joining a cult

 Vipassana is anything but a cult.
 You can look into it yourself.
 The point of this essay is to discuss some of the things I learned while meditating, and frankly I’d rather talk about my experience in that than try and convince you participate a highly intensive period of reflective self-imprisonment